 What type of financial aid can I receive?

-For many undergraduate students, a broad range of financial aid is available—from scholarships and grants to loans.
+For many undergraduate students, a broad range of financial aid is available—including scholarships, grants, federal work study, and loans.

 How do I apply for Federal Financial Aid?